Automorphisms of del Pezzo surfaces in characteristic 2: Del Pezzo surfaces of degree

 Since the anti-bicanonical map is \'etale outside the branch curve $V(A)$, the intersection $E_i\cap E_i'$ lies on the ramification curve $R$.
 Let $\calL = \calO_R(E_i) \cong \calO_R(E_i')$.
 It is an invertible sheaf on $C$ of degree 2.
 We have

 Since $B\in |\calO_{\bbP(1,1,2)}(3)|$, we have $R\in |-3K_X|$.
 By the adjunction formula, we have

-Invertible sheaves on $R$ that satisfy this property are called \emph{invertible theta characteristics}.
-Let $\Theta(R)$ be the set of isomorphism classes of such invertible theta characteristics on $R$ and let $J(R)$ be the identity component of the Picard scheme of $R$, also called \emph{generalized Jacobian} of $R$. \begin{lemma} The generalized Jacobian $J(R)$ of $R$ is isomorphic to $\mathbb{G}_a^4$. \end{lemma} \begin{proof} The proof is similar to the proof of the analogous \cite[Lemma 4.2]{DM}. \end{proof}
+As in the case of degree $2$, invertible sheaves on $R$ that satisfy this property are called invertible theta characteristics.
+Let $\Theta(R)$ be the set of isomorphism classes of such invertible theta characteristics on $R$ and let $J(R)$ be the generalized Jacobian of $R$.
+As in Lemma \ref{lem: generalizedjacobian}, one can prove that $J(R)$ is a product of additive groups. \begin{lemma} The generalized Jacobian $J(R)$ of $R$ is isomorphic to $\mathbb{G}_a^4$. \end{lemma}

-In particular, $J(R)(\Bbbk)$ is an infinite $2$-torsion group and it acts on $\Theta(R)$ via tensor products, and $\Theta(R)$ is a torsor under $J(R)(\Bbbk)$ via this action.
-This shows that the problem of finding fake tritangent planes using theta characteristics on $R$ if $p = 2$ is subtle.
-We refer the reader to \cite[Example 4.3]{DM} for an example in degree $2$ that further illustrates this point and leave it to the reader to find a similar example in degree $1$.
+Thus, as in degree $2$, finding fake tritangent planes using theta characteristics on $R$ is subtle in characteristic $2$.
+We refer to Example \ref{ex: thetacharacteristic} for an example in degree $2$ that further illustrates this point and leave it to the reader to find a similar example in degree $1$.